hiram1an/Machine-for-cleaning-air-conditioner-dust/README.md

 We had bring this project to participate young innovator challenge 2023

-- we got the cettificate
+- we got the certificate